 Robert Rice married Margaret Murphy (nee Tierney) a widow with two daughters, Jane and Joan.

 Edmund Rice was born in Westcourt, Callan, Co.
-Kilkenny - 1st June.
+Kilkenny on 1st of June.

-Attended local hedge school in Callan.
-He was educated in part by Friar Patrick Grace, later went to the local city, Kilkenny, to continue his education.
+Educated initially "under his parents' roof", as a child he attended a local hedge school in Callan.
+Later he was educated in part by the Augustinian Friar Patrick Grace.
+Aged about 15, he went to the local city, Kilkenny, to continue his education.

 When he was about 17 he moved to Waterford to begins an apprenticeship with his uncle, Michael Rice, who was a victualler and ship's chandler in that city.

-Around the same time he joins a group of young Catholic men who gathered for prayer and outreach to the poor.
+Around the same time he joined a group of young Catholic men who gathered for prayer and outreach to the poor.

-Edmund subscribed to buy a copy of the new Douay Bible which was being printed.
+Edmund subscribed to buy a copy of the new McMahon edition of the Douay Bible which was being printed.
 A year later he noted 11 Scripture references on the flyleaf of his bible.

 Edmund's brother John decided to join the Augustinian Friars in New Ross.
 Edmund encouraged him and sponsored him.
 The next year John went to the novitiate in Rome.

-Several important events happened in Edmund's life around this time and he began to dream of ways of helping the poor:
+Several important events happened in Edmund's life around this time and he began to dream of ways of helping the poor through education:

 - He shared a hotel room with a friar and began to think of his own vocation, possibly as a Augustinian friar like his brother John